This is the final brief I will be allowed to file

 which they have already seen on the 6 o'clock news, is probably not

 lawful".
-That show ended with the notice, "We are studying the law, and
+That show ended with the notice, "We are studying the

 praying that this censorship will end without a lawsuit."